adafruit/Wippersnapper_Boards/README.md

 #### Measurement Period

 Stores the number of milliseconds between measurements as a signed 32-bit int.
-Defining a value of `-1` stops a measurement and `0` indicates as fast as possible.
-This field is empty by default, configuring a component using an Adafruit IO Dashboard block sets the measurement period.
+Defining a value of `-1` stops a measurement.
+This field is **zero** by default.

 # Example Hardware definition